JetBrains/MPS-extensions/docs/extensions/model-merger.md

                                                only existing on the the left: keep | drop
                                                element:  left | right | drop | auto | manual
 ```

+We explicitly don't use terms like ours/theirs, new/old or existing/incoming because we don't want to use terms associated with VCS use cases.

+### Operations

+For all types of merges specification entries three operations are always available: *left*, *right* and *manual*.
+The semantics are largely the same no matter which part of a concept they are applied to.

+*left*: Changes on the left side of the merge dominate over changes on the right side.
+The result always contains the same state as passed as the left side,

+*right*: Changes on the right side of the merge dominate over changes on the left side.
+The result always contains the same state as passed as the right side.

+*manual*: The manual operation allows fine grained control about the the merge result.
+It allows to specify the merge result as a function.
+The function has three arguments: _left_, _right_ and _node_.
+The type of _left_ and _right_ depends on the part of the concept that is merged.
+For properties its the value of the property on the left and the right side of the merge.
+For a child role it's the child node on the left and right side of the merge.
+The _node_ argument always contained the complete node that is merged, for properties the node owning the property and for a child role the parent.

+#### Properties

+#### Children

+#### References

 ### Partial and Complete Specifications